zerotier/sequential-exchange/README.md

 A lot of this overhead owes to TCPs sizeable complexity.

-That being said SEP does lack many of TCP's additional features, such as a dynamic resend timer, keep-alives, and expiration handling.
+That being said SEP does lack many of TCP's additional features, such as a dynamic resend timer, keep-alives, and fragmentation.
 This can be both a pro and a con, as it means there is a lot of efficiency to be gained if these features are not needed or are implemented at a different protocol layer.